 We maintain friendly relations with Georgia through high level contacts.
-Mr Eduard Shevarnadze made an official visit to France in 1995 and Mr Mikheil Saakashvili in 2010, while President Nicolas Sarkozy made an official visit to Tbilisi on 7 October 2011.
-The President of the French Republic, François Hollande, met with President Giorgi Margvelashvili on the occasion of the Eastern Partnership Summit in Vilnius on 29 November 2013, the Nuclear Security Summit in The Hague on 24 April 2014, made an official visit to Tbilisi on 13 May 2014 and again met with his Georgian counterpart on the occasion of the NATO Summit on 4 September 2014, as well as receiving him on 21 April 2016 during his official visit to France (20-23 April).
+President Eduard Shevarnadze made an official visit to France in 1995 and Mr Mikheil Saakashvili in 2010, while President Nicolas Sarkozy made an official visit to Tbilisi on 7 October 2011.
+The President of the French Republic, François Hollande, met with President Giorgi Margvelashvili during the Eastern Partnership Summit in Vilnius on 29 November 2013 and the Nuclear Security Summit in The Hague on 24 April 2014, made an official visit to Tbilisi on 13 May 2014, and again met with his Georgian counterpart at the NATO Summit on 4 September 2014, as well as receiving him on 21 April 2016 during his official visit to France (20-23 April).
 He also met briefly with the Prime Minister, Mr Kvirikashvili, on 31 May 2016, during a visit to Bordeaux to inaugurate the Cité du Vin in Bordeaux.
 The French Minister of Foreign Affairs and International Development visited Georgia on 24 April 2014 together with his German opposite number, and received his Georgian counterpart, Mr Giorgi Kvirikashvili, on 23 September 2015.

-The Georgian market is relatively small (with a population of 3.7 million for a per capita income of about US$ 4,500), but the authorities’ strong will to modernize and France’s excellent image, combined with the opening of French credit insurance and project aid policies and Agence française de développement (AFD, French Development Agency (AFD) funding, are likely to further the positioning of French companies in the country in coming years.
+The Georgian market is relatively small (with a population of 3.7 million for a per capita income of about US$ 4,500), but the authorities’ strong will to modernize and France’s excellent image there, combined with the opening of French credit insurance and project aid policies and Agence française de développement (AFD, French Development Agency) funding, are likely to further the positioning of French companies in the country in coming years.
 Transport, tourism and winter sports, as well as agriculture, seem particularly promising sectors.

-Our cultural cooperation relies in Tbilisi on the French Institute in Georgia, which opened in autumn 1998 (library, audiovisual aids for the public).
-The Institute has been financially autonomous since 1 January 2002.
+Our cultural cooperation relies in Tbilisi on the Institut français (French Institute) in Georgia, which opened in autumn 1998 (library and multimedia for the public).
+It has been financially autonomous since 1 January 2002.
 Furthermore, a policy to support the teaching of French has been put in place.

-Our programming priorities centre on support for training of the Georgian elites (development of French-language university courses, support for training of journalists, creation of a French school in Tbilisi, administrative training in cooperation with ENA), on agriculture (an agriculture financing expert was made available to the Georgian government in February 2014), on medicine, demography, palaeontology and archaeology, as well as on audio-visual cooperation and the development of a French cultural presence in Tbilisi and the provinces.
-The French School of the Caucasus, which was established in September 2006, moved to new premises in 2010 and had almost 300 pupils in autumn 2015.
+Our programme priorities centre on support for training of Georgian elites (development of French-language university courses, support for training of journalists, creation of a French school in Tbilisi, administrative training in cooperation with ENA), on agriculture (an agriculture financing expert was made available to the Georgian government in February 2014 for two years), on medicine, demography, palaeontology and archaeology, and on audio-visual cooperation and the development of a French cultural presence in Tbilisi and the provinces.
+The French School of the Caucasus, which was established in September 2006, moved to new premises in 2010 and had almost 300 pupils in 2015-2016.